tin2tin/PrevizCameraTools/README.md

 # Previz Camera Tools

-       (a proof of concept script)
-Previz Camera Tool sets up the Video Editor to control the camera selection in the 3D View on frame updates.
-Which makes it possible to edit the clip timings on the same screen and at the same time as editing cameras and everything else in the 3D Viewport.
+Previz Camera Tools sets up the Video Editor to control the camera view selection in the 3D View on frame updates.
+Which makes it possible to edit the clip timings(on sequencer on the same screen and at the same time as editing cameras and everything else in the 3D Viewport.

 # Run the script
  1. Run the script in the text-editor.